Call Today - 24/7 Emergency Services

 How to Change Batteries in a Smoke Detector

+That chirping is a low battery alert.
 To change the batteries in your smoke detectors, follow these steps:

-• Locate the smoke detectors in your home.
+1. Locate the smoke detectors in your home.
 They should be on every level of your home, including the basement and attic.

-• Locate the battery compartment on each smoke detector.
+3. Locate the battery compartment on each smoke detector.
 It's usually located on the back or side of the detector.

-• Open the battery compartment and remove the old batteries.
+4. Open the battery compartment and remove the old batteries.

 A working smoke detector is an essential part of fire prevention in your home or business.
 If your home or business has been damaged by a fire, call SERVPRO® for professional fire cleanup and restoration services.
 Whether you’re seeking residential or commercial fire restoration, our team is available 24/7 to help you get your home back to normal.
 We understand that oftentimes, the aftermath of a fire may require roof tarping and board-up services, as well as construction for both residential and commercial properties.
 SERVPRO® has been in business for over 5 decades, so you can be confident that all our knowledge and elite equipment will arrive at every job, ready to assist.

 With a dedicated crew of professionals, rest assured we are always available.
-Our technicians undergo continual training, and live in the areas they service, giving them local knowledge of their neighborhoods along with the resources of a national brand.
-SERVPRO® has over 2000 franchise locations across the United States and Canada, and our technicians are always ready to tackle any size job.
+Our technicians undergo continuous training, and live in the areas they service, giving them local knowledge of their neighborhoods along with the resources of a national brand.
+SERVPRO® has over 3,000 franchise locations across the United States and Canada, and our technicians are always ready to tackle any size job.
 We are committed to returning your home or business to preloss condition, “Like it never even happened.” ® So, when you’re struck by fire or other damage, give SERVPRO® a call.

 For more information, check out our FAQ and Glossary.